warrior-cultures-and-training

 The historical documentation of shuriken techniques is, by its nature, elusive.
 Ninja were secretive, and their methods were traditionally passed down through oral instruction and carefully guarded scrolls.
 However, several key historical texts provide invaluable insight into the role of the shuriken in feudal Japanese warfare.

-The Bansenshukai, a comprehensive 17th-century manual of ninja knowledge compiled by Fujibayashi Yasutake, is considered one of the most authoritative sources on shinobi warfare.
+The Bansenshukai (c.
+1676), a comprehensive manual of ninja knowledge compiled by Fujibayashi Yasutake, is considered one of the most authoritative sources on shinobi warfare.
 While it primarily focuses on strategy, explosives, and intelligence gathering, it acknowledges the use of thrown projectiles (shuriken) within the broader context of Kaki (fire surprise) and Gun-buki (military weapons).
 The text emphasizes that such tools were most effective when used to create openings and confusion, rather than as primary offensive weapons.
+Specifically, the scrolls describe using shuriken to extinguish lanterns or cause distraction in a crowd (Met Museum collection).

 Furthermore, museum collections, such as the extensive holdings of the Metropolitan Museum of Art, offer physical proof of the diverse typology of shuriken.
 These surviving examples show a wide range of sizes, shapes, and finishes, many of which appear optimized for purposes other than simple penetration.
-Their lightweight construction and specific geometric designs in many surviving examples suggest a primary role in rapid, distracting throws rather than deep, penetrating strikes.
+Their lightweight construction and specific geometric designs in many surviving examples suggest a primary role in rapid, distracting throws rather than deep, penetrating strikes (Met Museum example).
+Academic studies of these artifacts continue to refine our understanding of their practical applications.